aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-formatting-features-in-apache-poi-and-aspose-cells/working-with-fonts-in-apache-poi-and-aspose-cells/_index.md

 font.setStrikeout(true);

-// Fonts are set into a style so create a new one to use.
+// Fonts are set into a style, so create a new one to use.

 CellStyle style = wb.createCellStyle();